 The residents will provide optometric care to a diverse population of patients including in-hospital patients and outpatients.
 The patient population is predominately middle-aged to elderly males, with a high incidence of ocular disease.
 The Optometry clinics are located at the Palo Alto VA, Livermore VA, and San Jose VA.

 The Ocular Disease/Geriatric Optometry/Low Vision Rehabilitation residents will provide full-scope low vision care in conjunction with rehabilitation instructors in all disciplines of vision rehabilitation, including visual skills, daily living skills, orientation and mobility, computer skills and manual skills.
 Optometry is part of the team approach to rehabilitation.
 Working with instructors from other areas provides an opportunity to learn about blind and low vision rehabilitation in a multidisciplinary setting.
 At the Western Blind Rehabilitation Center, the resident has the unique opportunity to work with various low vision devices and follow a patient’s progress as frequently as desired.

 - Weekly optometry conferences, Core Studies, Journal Club, monthly low vision/polytrauma journal club, and periodic Grand Rounds.

 - Optometry Conferences cover low vision, ocular disease, and primary care topics.

 - Core Studies review major clinical trials impacting eye care.

 - Current and significant past literature are analyzed and discussed during Journal Club.

-- Grand Rounds are an interactive, educational program on various ocular disease topics emphasizing live patient exams and a review of current concepts.
+- Grand Rounds is an interactive, educational program on various ocular disease topics emphasizing discussion of pertinent cases and a review of current concepts.